Tokyo

 Finding a restaurant

-Google Maps reviews can often be misleading, especially since many are written by travelers.
+Google Maps reviews can often be misleading, especially since many are written by travelers rather than locals.
 For more reliable recommendations on authentic cuisine, try using Tabelog.
 The interface isn’t the easiest to navigate, but the reviews are trustworthy.
-Friends who frequently visit suggest that anything rated above 3.5 stars is usually good, and anything over 4 stars is coming up on Michelin-level quality.
+Friends who frequently visit suggest that anything rated above 3.5 stars is very good, and anything over 4 stars is coming up on Michelin-level quality.

 Dining with kids

 Japan isn’t the easiest place to dine out with kids.
 We rarely saw children in restaurants, and some places wouldn’t allow kids under 10 or 12.
 On top of that, many popular casual spots had complicated queuing systems that didn’t work well with little ones.
-If having a good food experience is a priority, it’s definitely worth doing some research and planning ahead.
+If you have specific places you want to try, it’s definitely worth planning ahead.
+That said, Tokyo has no shortage of great food, especially if you’re flexible and open to going with the flow.

 Expect to spend